 How to make it taste better

-Many studies on the benefits of wheatgrass have produced promising results but have not been well designed.
-This means it is not possible to know for sure whether wheatgrass can treat or prevent any specific medical condition.
+It is not yet possible to know whether wheatgrass can treat or prevent any specific medical condition by itself.

-As research evolves, it may become clear that wheatgrass is an effective medical treatment for other medical conditions.
+As research evolves, it may become clear that wheatgrass is an effective medical treatment for specific medical conditions.
 For now, however, the research is inconclusive.

 Is it really worth taking a daily dose of wheatgrass, or should I concentrate on getting fresh fruits and vegetables through my diet?